scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/0_dataprepare.md

 )
 ```

 ## Test Dataset JSON
-Specifically, for testing purposes, since a large number of datasets need to be input simultaneously to complete the test, a dedicated `test_dataset.json` has been defined to fulfill this function.
+Specifically, for testing, since batch testing needs to be completed on multiple datasets, a `test_dataset.json` is defined to accomplish this function.
+Because it is the testing phase, only paths representing `ManiDataset` or `JsonDataset` can be passed as test sets; different from `BalancedDataset`, which can only be used for training.

-The keys represent the field names used for functionalities like Tensorboard, logging, and other visualization purposes, while the values correspond to the actual paths of the aforementioned datasets.
+The Key is the field name used for Tensorboard, log output, and other Visualize features, and the Value is the specific path of the above datasets.

-Example:
+An example of `test_datasets.json`, directly pass the path of this json to the training script as the test set (introduced later):

 ```JSON
 {